-On October 1, 2021, PPI Management, a subsidiary of the Company, completed the sale of its PPI Benefits Inc. subsidiary to AGA Benefits Solutions.
-The sale reflects PPI Management's decision to focus on its core business of individual insurance and support to independent advisors.
+On October 1, 2021, PPI Management Inc., a subsidiary of the Company, completed the sale of its PPI Benefits Inc. subsidiary to AGA Benefits Solutions.
+The sale reflects the decision of PPI Management Inc. to focus on its core business of individual insurance and support to independent advisors.

-For more information on the acquisitions and disposition completed in 2021, refer to Note 4 of the Company's consolidated financial statements entitled Acquisition and Disposal of Businesses.
+For more information on the disposition completed in 2021, refer to Note 4 of the Company's consolidated financial statements entitled Disposal of Businesses.